85th Infantry Division (United States): Cold War

 The division returned to the United States and was disbanded at Camp Patrick Henry, Virginia on 26 August 1945.
-It was then reconstituted and reactivated at Chicago, Illinois on 19 February 1947 in the U.S. Army Reserve.
+It was then reconstituted and reactivated at Chicago, Illinois on 19 February 1947 in the United States Army Reserve.
 On 1 June 1959, the division's mission was changed to training and it was named the 85th Division (Training).

 Organization

 Upon reactivation in the Army Reserve, the division was organized with a division headquarters, three training brigades and a training group, with division headquarters located in Chicago, Illinois.
 In 1983, the Division Headquarters was moved to Arlington Heights, Illinois, with subordinate brigade headquarters located in Waukegan, Illinois (1st Brigade); St. Louis, Missouri (2nd Brigade); Rockford, Illinois (3rd Brigade); Fort Sheridan, Illinois (4th Brigade); and Aurora, Illinois (Training Group).

 In 1992, the division was reorganized into the 85th Division (Exercise) with the mission of conducting lanes training for combat, combat support, and combat service support units and combat simulation, computer supported exercises for company/battalion and higher units for Army Reserve and Army National Guard units in the First Army area.
 Additionally, the division was tasked to assist First Army units at mobilization to validate their readiness for deployment.
 The division was reorganized as follows: